LivelyKernel/lively4-core/demos/swd21/particles/tutorial/00-shadama.md

 ### Local variables

-- The `var` statement declares a local variable within a method.
+- Local variables can only be defined inside methods.
+- They are defined using the keyword `var`.
-- The scope of a local variable is the whole method, regardless of where in the method it is declared.
+- The scope of a local variable is the always the whole method.
--  In the same method, there can be no more than one declaration for a given variable name.
+- Within a method the declaration of a variable name must be unique.

-#### Example:
+#### Example code:
 ```javascript
 def average() {
   var avg = (this.x + this.y) / 2.0;